linode/docs/docs/linode-writers-guide.md

 All guides will remain on GitHub for up to 2 weeks for the Linode community to comment on or submit pull requests of their own.
 If you submitted your article through email, it will be added to GitHub by Linode.
 After the initial review period, your article will be accepted or rejected.

 If accepted, we will do an internal technical review of your material which can take from a few days to about a week.
 Following the technical review is a copy edit of the article; this will take a few days further.
-Along the process, you may receive questions or comments from us, or a request for a resubmission with changes.
+Along the process, you may receive questions or comments from us, pull requests with edits, or a request for a resubmission with changes.

 Depending on your submission method, we will either submit the final version to your GitHub fork as a pull request or email it to you.
 You will have 36 hours to respond and approve our publication of the final version.
 If you respond positively, we will publish the article and you'll receive payment.
 Non-response will be taken as a go-ahead to publish.

 ### General Tips to Consider

+*   Choose topics on relevant technology: guides on emerging tech that is not yet well-documented is preferred.

 *   Use other Linode guides as building blocks.
 For example, if your guide requires a system with a properly configured `hosts` file and a working LAMP stack, you can link to the [Getting Started](/docs/getting-started) and [LAMP](/docs/websites/lamp) guides instead of duplicating that information in your own writing.